bbl-Laobu/SFScheduleHelper/README.md

 Xamarin.Forms Syncfusion SFSchedule Helper methods for recurring appointments

 ## Functions
-Fully unit tested Rule <=> Properties converter for reccuring Appointments.
+Rule <=> Properties converter for recurring appointments.

 ## How to use
 Rule=>Properties:<br/>